 – young people (18 – 29 years old), including youth with fewer opportunities and less active in democratic participation in their communities;

 – secondary target group is organisations working with above mentioned target group to help them to increase their political participation, active citizenship and encourage them to become active citizens at least on community level.

 1. Contribute to a more politically-aware, politically-engaged generation by analysing youth knowledge on European Parliament and level of political engagement in the territories of the project partners.

 2. Familiarize youth with the workings of the European institutions, focusing on EP, and bring institutions closer to the citizens they represent and work for.

 3. Provide knowledge and space for youth to discuss democracy, fundamental rights, European values and to express their views by actually experiencing decision-making process through the simulation.

 1. Identified youth needs on the local context in EU related matters, willingness to participate in elections and get actively involved in democratic life.

-2. Developed digital simulation platform benefiting youth and civil society organisations.
+2. Developed digital resources benefiting youth and civil society organisations.